flowngo/flowngo.github.io/_posts/2022-01-01-young-ambassadors.md

 We aim to equip our Ambassadors with relevant toolkits and critical thinking skills to make impact within their communities.

-If you want to join our team, fill out the application!
+If you want to join our team, send us an email!